The Variance of Causal Effect Estimators for Binary V-structures: Asymptotic Behaviour

 To extract the asymptotic behaviour of the difference in variances of the two estimators, we consider $C \sim N^{-\frac{1}{2}}$ to obtain

 with root

 so that

 Note that although we used the scaling $C \sim N^{-\frac{1}{2}}$ to extract this result, it holds more generally.
-For example for fixed $C\neq 0$, it is trivial to see that $C > C^{*}$ for some $N$ and so that $V[M]$ will become lower than $V[R]$.
+For example for fixed $C\neq 0$, it is trivial to see that $C > C^{*}$ for some $N$ and so that $V[M]$ will become lower than $V[R]$ in the limit $N\to\infty$.
 The asymptotically optimal adjustment set therefore uses marginalisation rather than raw conditioning, in line with previous results \citep{henckel19graphical, rotnitzky2019efficient} from the leading order asymptotics.
 For fixed $C=0$ however, raw conditioning would be better.
-It is exactly by treating subleading terms, as we here do, that we can examine where the transition occurs and how it depends on the coefficients.
+It is exactly by treating subleading terms, as we do here, that we can examine where the transition occurs and how it depends on the coefficients.
 For weaker effects of the edge from $Z \to Y$, with $C \lesssim N^{-\frac{1}{2}}$, the raw conditional can give a more precise estimate of the causal effect of $X$ on $Y$.